ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-5-1.md

-Implementing Agile Sales and Operations Planning: Building an Agile Sales and Operations Planning Team
+Building an Agile Sales and Operations Planning Team
 ======================================================================================================

 In this chapter, we will explore the critical step of building an Agile Sales and Operations Planning (S\&OP) team in order to successfully implement Agile S\&OP processes.